Borussia Dortmund suffer from sound of silence in Champions League exit | DW | 11.03.2020

 "It was strange, but for both teams," Mats Hummels said afterwards.
 "It's not a question of positive or negative, it was odd for both teams."

 As the game kicked off, fireworks were let off outside.
-Seven minutes in, the stadium atmosphere inside the Parc de Princes blaring out of the speakers was turned off.
+Seven minutes in, the fabricated stadium atmosphere blaring out of the speakers inside the Parc des Princes was turned off.
 It all just felt so strange, but from a football perspective the multiple transitions from silence to simulated atmosphere back to silence cannot have been easy to digest.

-Yet it seemed BVB were the only ones who needed to do so.
+Yet it seemed BVB were the only ones who had a problem with the eerie atmosphere.
 PSG looked like a side determined to overcome years of Champions League hurt, one focused on delivering a performance worthy of making the quarterfinals.
 They wobbled in the final 15 minutes, as is their style, and Neymar helped Emre Can get sent off, as is his style, but this time PSG were the ones making the comeback.
 This time, and somewhat ironically against his former side, Thomas Tuchel was the right coach.

 Neymar's diving header came when the Brazilian stole into the space that inevitably comes when everyone rushes to the front post to defend a corner.
 The speed with which PSG shifted the ball around before Juan Bernat got the decisive touch for the second goal was exactly what Dortmund spent an hour searching for.